Matei87/Matei87/README.md

 # Hi there 👋
 I'm Mircea and i love building websites 🙌

-🔭 I’m currently seeking looking for a job in the industry
+🔭 I’m currently looking for a job in the industry

 📫 How to reach me: